Diving-bell-icon-transp

 Connect to the ground so clearly that you move as if weightless.
 Learn to draw the earth’s buoyancy up and through yourself and into action.

-This course is great for everyone, but it's essential study for super-movers like somatic teachers, athletes, dancers, actors, and musicians.
+This course is great for everyone, and it's essential study for super-movers like somatic teachers, athletes, dancers, actors, and musicians.

 Better Balance